kiba/Writings/fac/chp26_sealing_and_research.md

 Satoshi finished his work on checking seal correctness, using another seals, Admittedly, it has to be calibrated for each new type of seal.

+Not that we need one, but it's nice that our seal printing factory got a little bit safer.

 **Year 3, Day 330**

 The kids petitioned to go back to the Elemental Nations for a six month period, during which they resume working with their merchant network, and improving people's live through dangerous ninja missions.
+It will allow us to silently uplift the Elemental Nation.

 They are all of age to start fighting again.
 Rin flatly said no, saying that children shouldn't have to fight.
 I thought about leaning toward 'yes'.